 Located in Canada, DefenceVPN surfaced in late 2016.
 They proclaim they’re “simply the best VPN” and back this up with claims of having tons of features and ‘1-click installation’.
 It is a series of statements that we have heard many times before, but in this case, does the provider had the specifics to back it up?
-We know that top vendors such as NordVPN and CyberGhost offer easy installation too, and there's no doubt whatsoever about their performance.
-But, let's look at what DefenceVPN has to offer and see if they live up to their claims.
+Let's look at what DefenceVPN has to offer and see if they live up to their claims.

 On top of this, DefenceVPN boasts of having “blazing fast servers” at 1GBps so if you’re simply in need of a service to unblock geo-restricted content then DefenceVPN may come to the rescue.
 You’ll also receive access to over 31 servers in over 25 countries.
 However, when using the VPN, even when connected to the services choice of ‘fastest server’ there was a noticeable slowing of my internet; the extent of this drop in speed was dependent on the time of day.